Stonava

 Stonava (Stonawa, Steinau) is a municipality and village in Karviná District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,700 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name is of topographic origin, derived from the older name of the Stonávka River, which itself denoted a murmuring river.
-As Stonawa it was then mentioned in 1432, a German name Steinau appeared in the 18th century.
+The name is derived from the older name of the Stonávka River, which itself denoted 'murmuring river'.
+As Stonawa it was then mentioned in 1432.
+The German name Steinau appeared in the 18th century.

 Geography

 Stonava lies about 4 km south of Karviná and 14 km east of Ostrava.
-It lies in the Ostrava Basin lowland in the historical region of Cieszyn Silesia.
+It lies in the Ostrava Basin in the historical region of Cieszyn Silesia.
 The Stonávka River flows through the municipality.